tombola/tombola.github.com/_posts/2014-02-10-simple-blogging.md

 ---
+layout: post
 published: true
-layout: post
-category: lessons
+category: geek
-tagline: Supporting tagline
+tagline: static blogs
-tags:
+tags: "jekyll, platforms, blogging"
-  - intro
-  - beginner
-  - jekyll
-  - tutorial
 ---

 A blog seems a sensible thing to have, if only so that I have somewhere to write longer posts for reference on twitter.